sayanita237/Sun-Sparcstation-computer-systems-activity-with-Linear-Regression/README.md

 usr - Portion of time (%) that cpus run in user mode

 1.1 Read the data and do exploratory data analysis.
 Describe the data briefly.
 (Check the Data types, shape, EDA, 5 point summary).
 Perform Univariate, Bivariate Analysis, Multivariate Analysis.

+1.2 Impute null values if present, also check for the values which are equal to zero.
+Do they have any meaning or do we need to change them or drop them?
+Check for the possibility of creating new features if required.
+Also check for outliers and duplicates if there.